-This hilarious ‘Duetto buffo di due gatti’ (‘Funny duet for two cats’) is said to be the work of Gioachino Rossini – though some argue it was written by someone else in 1825, who was compiling a work which drew on Rossini’s 1816 opera, Otello.
+This hilarious ‘Duetto buffo di due gatti’ (‘Funny duet for two cats’) is said to be the work of Gioachino Rossini – although some argue it was written by someone else in 1825, who was compiling a work which drew on Rossini’s 1816 opera, Otello.

-The duet for two sopranos is sung in this video by two meowing choirboys from French boys choir Les Petits Chanteurs a la Croix de Bois.
+The duet for two sopranos is sung in this video by two meowing choirboys from the French boys choir Les Petits Chanteurs a la Croix de Bois.